Oru Black and White Kudumbam: Plot

-Oru Black & White Kudumbam movie is about a handsome guy Adithya Varma who is the son of a dark-skinned father Antony and fair mother Lakshmi.
-Antony is a lorry driver, is a man who has a complex about his colour, more so since as his wife, who belongs to a Kovilakam family, is fair and beautiful.
+Oru Black & White Kudumbam movie is about a handsome guy Adithya Varma who is the son of a dark-skinned father Antony and a fair-skinned mother Lakshmi.
+Antony is a lorry driver, a man who has a complex about his colour, more so since his wife, who belongs to a Kovilakam family, is fair and beautiful.

 This family is known as 'Oru Black and White Kudumbam' in their neighborhood and the basic plot revolves around the backdrop of tensions that Antony creates in his house in the name of colour.